Planning-Inspectorate/applications-service/README.md

 #### SQL Server

-First, make sure you have a `.env` file in `./packages/applications-service-api` and it has a `DATABASE_URL` environment variable defined with details pointing to your local database server (`mssql` Docker container);
+First, make sure you have a `.env` file in `./packages/common` and it has a `DATABASE_URL` environment variable defined with details pointing to your local database server (`mssql` Docker container);

-To set up the SQL Server with tables and some data, you will need to run the following commands (whilst the SQL Server Docker container is running):
+To set up the SQL Server with tables and some data, you will need to run the following commands, from the project root directory (whilst the SQL Server Docker container is running):

 ```shell
 npm run db:generate